InvGate/huey-multitenant/README.rst

     $ python dispatcherctl.py --consumers 4 --periodic true --verbose true

-This will create a schedule.info file inside each django instance with peridic task information and runs the dispatcher.
+This will create a schedule.info file inside each django instance with peridic tasks information and run the dispatcher.

 Examples
 ========

-To run examples check that redis server is up.
+To run the examples make sure that the redis server is up.

-Install Django
+Install Django.

-Create a symbolic link inside your virtualenv site-packages to huey_multitenant folder.
+Create a symbolic link inside your virtualenv site-packages to the huey_multitenant folder.

 Create django1.conf file inside bin/conf folder with this content (replace PATH):